Janice Rogers Brown: Nomination and confirmation

 Democrats blocked Brown's confirmation because they saw her as a "conservative judicial activist who ignores the law in favor of her own political views", "one of President Bush's most ideological and extreme judicial nominees", and a "jurist who supported limits on abortion rights and corporate liability and opposed affirmative action."
 On June 8, freshman Senator Barack Obama, in a speech on the floor of the U.S. Senate, characterized her judicial activism as social darwinism.
 He said:Justice Scalia says that, generally speaking, "the legislature has the power to make laws and the judiciary should only interpret the laws that are made or are explicitly in the Constitution."
 That is not Justice Brown's philosophy.
 It is simply intellectually dishonest and logically incoherent to suggest that somehow the Constitution recognizes an unlimited right to do what you want with your private property and yet does not recognize a right to privacy that would forbid the Government from intruding in your bedroom.
 Yet that seems to be the manner in which Justice Brown would interpret our most cherished document.

-Brown's nomination to the Court of Appeals was confirmed on June 8, 2005 by a 56–43 vote, after centrists in the Senate "signed a pact pledging not to filibuster judicial nominees except in 'extraordinary' circumstances.
-Brown was the second judge nominated to the D.C.
-Circuit by Bush and confirmed by the Senate.
+Brown's nomination to the Court of Appeals was confirmed on June 8, 2005 by a 56–43 vote, after 14 senators stuck a deal to avoid filibustering judicial nominees except in "extraordinary circumstances".
 She received her commission on June 10, 2005.
 She began hearing federal cases on September 8, 2005.
 Brown retired from the U.S. Court of Appeals for the D.C.
 Circuit on August 31, 2017.